 Volcanoes Nat’l Park Craters Walk – 10 km, rated 3D

 We start our morning with a unique breakfast and food tour at Hilo Farmers Market, rated one of the top markets in the U.S.!
 Following our morning market meandering we tread across one of the most massive and active volcanoes on the planet!
-Due to the much-publicized eruptions of 2018, we are still researching and waiting for up-to-date reports about the impact on our intended trail.
-One of our team will be there in Spring 2019 and our understanding is that segments of the park are being reopened on a periodic and somewhat regular basis.
+Due to the much-publicized eruptions of 2018, we will be adjusting our route here.
 Our intended trail is one of our worldwide favorites!
 It travels through the gently sloping lavascape of Kilauea, enjoying caldera views, steam-vented craters, and lava tubes.
 Volcano and post-volcano walk activities will be planned as we approach our departure date and are subject to change based on volcanic conditions.
 When possible, past visits have usually offered some form of lava viewing, an unpredictable and rare opportunity to witness 2000°+ F, red-hot lava from a close, but safe, distance.

 DAY 5-Feb 13: Hilo – Ka’anapali, Maui (B)